Joshhortt/100DevsBootcamp/class12/README.md

 - [Youtube Lesson](https://youtu.be/_A20kVsaqIk)
 - [Slides](https://slides.com/leonnoel/100devs2-javascript-basics)

-> If you Want to join a smaller study community on Discord. <br /> Please fill out this [NEW interest form](https://forms.gle/KuTBcouadvaJtUVz6) (we'll explain in more detail during class):
+> If you Want to join a smaller study community on Discord.
+Please fill out this [NEW interest form](https://forms.gle/KuTBcouadvaJtUVz6) (we'll explain in more detail during class):

 ### Homework 12